treehouses/treehouses.github.io/pages/vi/treehouses-remote.md

 1. Once you have connected to your Raspberry Pi, tap the menu button on the top left of your screen to view a whole host of options to interact with your Raspberry Pi.
 1. Go to Terminal
-    * Just like a computer terminal, the Treehouses Remote app allows you to interact with your Raspberry Pi using CLI (command line interface)
+    * Just like a computer terminal, the treehouses Remote app allows you to interact with your Raspberry Pi using CLI (command line interface)
 1. In the Terminal window type `treehouses detectrpi` and "send" it
     * You can also access this command without writing: tap the `Commands` button at the top right of your screen to display a set of pre-entered commands you can use.